 Walt Disney Pictures is continuing its reworking of classic fairy tales from its famed vaults.
-This time around, it is a live action version of the classic tale of 'Cinderella.'
+This time around, it is a live-action version of the classic tale of "Cinderella" (2015), starring Cate Blanchett, with Lily James as Cinderella.

 Now, you may have one of two reactions to that news: either complete indifference; or a sudden perking up of your attention.
 If the former, life will continue as normal for you, and good for you, enjoy the football playoffs and the start of spring baseball training; but if the latter, the next few months will be quite exciting.